-- throughout the reporting period (01/01/2022 to 31/12/2022), SWE continuously complied in all material respects with the requirements of the Solvency II regulations as applicable and - it is reasonable to believe that, at the date of the publication of this SFCR, SWE continues so to comply, and will continue so to comply in future.
+- throughout the reporting period (01/01/2023 to 31/12/2023), SWE continuously complied in all material respects with the requirements of the Solvency II regulations as applicable and - it is reasonable to believe that, at the date of the publication of this SFCR, SWE continues so to comply, and will continue so to comply in future.

 The outbreak of war in Ukraine on 24/02/2022 remains a dramatic event from every point of view, starting on a human level.
-Like SWL, its parent company, and the entire LBG group, we remain deeply shocked and saddened by the Russian invasion.
-This is a truly distressing time for the people of Ukraine and for the people of Russia and Byelorussia who do not support what is unfolding.
-Our thoughts continue to be with all of those that are affected.

-Beyond all human sufferings it causes, this war will obviously have severe long-term economic and financial repercussions which are still difficult to grasp with precision.
-It is reasonable to assume the poor economic performance to continue in 2023 and 2024 especially given the spectacular rise in interest rates and the surge in inflation weighing on the purchasing power of most households, which will continue to favour precautionary savings at the expense of compressible consumer spending.
-These problems could be aggravated by the end of the long period of accommodative monetary policy of the main central banks (quantitative easing by the ECB and the Fed in particular), as well as by the problems of banking instability observed in recent weeks.
+This situation should not be overshadowed by the current dramatic events in the Middle East.
+Like SWL, its parent company, and the entire LBG Group, we remain deeply shocked and saddened by the terrible consequences of these conflicts on civilian populations.
+Our thoughts continue to be with all of those that are helplessly affected.
+Beyond all human sufferings it causes, these conflicts could obviously have severe long-term geo-political, economic and financial repercussions, which are still difficult to grasp with precision.
+It is reasonable to assume the poor economic performance to continue in 2024, in the aftermath of 2023.
+According to the European Commission: "GDP is projected to expand in the EU by 0.8% in 2023 and 1.6% in 2024.
+Headline inflation is forecast to fall from 9.2% in 2022 to 6.4% in 2023 and 2.8% in 2024".

-However, despite this gloomy climate SWE's profitability and solvency has not been affected and should not be impacted in the future:
+However, despite all the current geo-political tensions and the limited economic growth prospects, SWE's profitability and solvency has not been affected and should not be impacted in the future:

-- The company is in run-off and its profitability does not depend on the conclusion of new business - Its solvency is sufficiently protected by - its hedging strategy, recalibrated in spring 2022, against interest rate and inflation risks - the extent of the coverages offered by its reinsurance treaties with its parent company (financial risks) and Swiss Re (technical risks) - the deposit of a collateral from SWL, its parent company.
+- The company is in run-off and its profitability does not depend on the conclusion of new business - Its solvency is sufficiently protected by - o its hedging strategy, recalibrated in spring 2023, against interest rate and inflation risks, - the extent of the coverages offered by its reinsurance treaties with its parent company (financial risks) and Swiss Re (technical risks), - the deposit of a collateral from SWL, its parent company.